fehmi/simply.js/docs/component-communication.md

 1. Inside of a component class `class { props = {"myProp": "myValue"} }`.
 2. As an inline attribute direcly with
-<br> `<my-app myProp='myValue'>` or  `myApp.setAttribute("propName", "propValue")`.
-You may to stringify the value if you want to store objects, arrays etc with this way.
+<br> `<my-app myProp='myValue'>`You may to stringify the value if you want to store objects, arrays etc with this way.
 3. Inside component's logic part (methods/lifecycle etc.)<br>`props.myPprop = "myValue"`
-4. With a props template like below (You may need it when you want to init some complex data)
+4. With inline components see: [Inline Components](docs/inline-components)

 ```js